norma13115/aisd-jse-on-the-job-11324/README.md

 | **User Experience (10 pts)**               | 9-10                               | 7-8                                    | 5-6                                 | 0-4                          |

 ---
-© All rights reserved to ThriveDX
+© All rights reserved to ThriveDX# aisd-jse-on-the-job-1